-The Trustees of Yardleys School are also the directors of the charitable company for the purposes of company law.
+The Trustees of Yardleys School are also the directors of the charitable company for the purposes of company law b.
+Members' liability

 The charitable company is known as Yardleys School.

 Details of the Trustees who served during the year, and to the date these accounts are approved are included in the Reference and administrative details on page 1.